 DMX started out as a battle rapper

 As a teen growing up in Yonkers, New York, DMX used to drop rhymes as a battle rapper.
-He eventually established a solid reputation for his very street, very hard flow (with a menacing bark) and attracted the attention of budding producer Irv Gotti and the Dean brothers (Swizz Beatz, Darrin, and Joaquin).
+He eventually established a solid reputation for his very street, very hard flow (with a menacing bark) and attracted the attention of budding producer Irv Gotti and the Dean family (Swizz Beatz, Darrin, and Joaquin).

 Between the time DMX first started taking out rap opponents and his debut album, he received multiple offers and deals that weren’t always the right fit.

 However, he was still in the streets doing crime as stick-up kid, and both worlds sometimes collided.
 It was during one of those times when fortune and misfortune crossed paths for a new opportunity.

 By the late ‘90s, DMX was part of the Ruff Ryders crew andcontinued to rock with Gotti, trying to get a record deal.
 Gotti was instrumental in setting up a studio session with Def Jam’s Lyor Cohen, a man whose name always rings bells in hip-hop circles.

 DMX was one of nearly a dozen battle rappers set to show up for the meet, but he had to do it with his mouth wired shut.
 During his new interview on Talib Kweli on Uproxx’s People’s Party podcast, he explained that he robbed people who robbed someone else days before.